Dulanjana-S/airbnb-data-engineering-project/reports/decision_log.md

 Report outputs such as CSV summaries and figures are included.

+Decision: Pivot away from price analysis

+During profiling, the Melbourne listings and calendar files were found to contain no usable price values.
+Instead of imputing or inventing prices, the project scope was adjusted to focus on supply, availability, review behaviour, host concentration, neighbourhood patterns, and quality signals.

+Trade-off:
+This reduced the ability to analyse pricing and revenue, but improved the trustworthiness of the final analysis.

 Rationale:

 This allows reviewers to inspect outputs quickly without rerunning the full pipeline first.